opnfv/vineperf/docs/testing/user/userguide/testusage.rst

             "trafficgen-off" - execute vSwitch and VNF
             "trafficgen-pause" - execute vSwitch and VNF but wait before traffic transmission

-In case, that VSPERF is executed in "trafficgen" mode, then configuration of traffic generator can be modified through ``TRAFFIC`` dictionary passed to the ``--test-params`` option.
+In case, that ViNePerf is executed in "trafficgen" mode, then configuration of traffic generator can be modified through ``TRAFFIC`` dictionary passed to the ``--test-params`` option.
 It is not needed to specify all values of ``TRAFFIC`` dictionary.
 It is sufficient to specify only values, which should be changed.
 Detailed description of ``TRAFFIC`` dictionary can be found at :ref:`configuration-of-traffic-dictionary`.

-Example of execution of VSPERF in "trafficgen" mode:
+Example of execution of ViNePerf in "trafficgen" mode:

 .. code-block:: console